bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 -   `FULL (OUTER) JOIN`: returns all records when there is a match in either left or right table

-Bodo SQL currently supports inner join on all conditions, but all outer joins are only supported on an equality between columns.

 ***Example Usage***

 ```py